compsocialscience/summer-institute/2023/johannesburg/pre_arrival.md

 Please note that the majority of the coding work presented at SICSS-IPATC will employ R. You are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
 However, we cannot support those languages.

+To prepare for the winter school, we highly recommend to participate in our R Bootcamp.
+This year we partner with [DataCamp](https://www.datacamp.com/), a learning platform that generously offers us access to over 360 inveractive courses through [DataCamp for Universities](https://www.datacamp.com/universities).
+DataCamp's philosophy is learning-by-doing, so the methodology combines short expert videos and hands-on exercises.
+DataCamp offers over 350+ courses by expert instructors on topics such as importing data, data visualization, and machine learning.
+They are constantly expanding their curriculum to keep up with the latest technology trends and to provide the best learning experience for all skill levels.
+We recommend to do the following courses in this order:

+1. Introduction to R
+2. Introduction to the Tidyverse
+3. Data Manipulation with dplyr
+4. Introduction to Text Analysis in R
+5. Introduction to Data Visualization with ggplot2

 ## Computing environment